-Annual performance-based plans (APB) and LTIP are implemented to engage employees of Meralco to collaborate and work towards the achievement of corporate goals and targets.
+It also provides for short term incentives through variable pay to reward individual and team performance that contribute to the achievement of corporate goals and objectives.
+Short-term incentives such as Annual Performance-Based Bonuses (APB) are implemented to engage employees of Meralco to collaborate and work towards the achievement of corporate goals and targets.